hanzala123/world-clock-xfce-plugin/README.md

 <!-- ROADMAP -->
 ## Roadmap

 - [ ] Make the calendar window hide when it loses focus.
 I tried making that but adding a "focus-out-event" to hide the calendar window removed the toggle capability from the main clock button.
-When clickd on it the window would hide and then reappear again.
+When clicked on it the window would hide and then reappear again.
 - [ ] Make GUI for Configuration.

 See the [open issues](https://github.com/hanzala123/world-clock-xfce-plugin/issues) for a full list of proposed features (and known issues).